SecurityKnights/CXplorer/README.md

-	filterWrite		To capture data andd save data in pcap file with filter packetInfo		To print data of packetsat Ethernet,TCP,IPv4/v6 layers create			To create your own packet and send it decode			To print souorce and destination data of packets
+	filterWrite		To capture data andd save data in pcap file with filter packetInfo		To print data of packetsat Ethernet,TCP,IPv4/v6 layers create			To create your own packet and send it decode			To print source and destination data of packets

 ## License
 You can check the License [here](https://github.com/SecurityKnights/CXplorer/blob/main/LICENSE)